Skip to main content

 Ngaben Cremation in Bali

-In this journal entry, I document Mr A.A.
-Mangkling’s Ngaben Cremation in Bali.
-I am grateful to the family for inviting me to cover the celebration of Mr Mangkling’s life.
+In this journal entry, I document the Ngaben Cremation of Mr A.A.
+Mangkling’s in Bali.
+I am grateful to the family for inviting me to cover the celebration of his life.

 Ngaben cremation in Bali, family gathering at the cremation celebrating the life of the deceased.